hardik-codes/DISCUZZION/README.md

 Setup procedure:
 1. Clone the repo in local machine.
-2. Set up the database with the discuzzion.sql in the database directory.
+2. Set up the database with the discuzzion.sql in the database directory & name the database as discuzzion
 3. Replace "dummyusername" with your MySQL server root name in database.php
 4. Replace "dummypassword" with your corresponding password in database.php
 5. Set up the server.